At a Glance – Salak Phet

 If you cut through between the houses along here, you can get onto the walkway that runs along the backs of the houses, with the boats as always moored up and the mangroves-lined inlet opening out onto Salak Phet bay beyond.

-The road itself carries on still further, with the Swedish owned Fishermen’s Hut restaurant, just before a small humpback bridge, which itself leads to more houses and a Thai homestay at the very end.
+The road itself carries on still further, with the Swedish owned Fishermen’s Hut restaurant (currently closed), just before a small gleaming new bridge, which itself leads to more houses and View Point restaurant and homestay at the very end.

-Down one of the walkways, you’ll find a tiny Finnish guesthouse and at the end, Baan Yemaya, a restaurant and cafe on the water’s edge, with a couple of rooms out the back, everything squeezed in amongst the densely packed stilt fisherman houses.
+Down one of the walkways squeezed in amongst the densely packed stilt fisherman houses, you’ll find a small guesthouse, Baan Yemaya (curently closed), a cafe on the water’s edge, with a couple of rooms out the back.
 From any vantage point here, the views up the bay are simply wonderful.

-Back at the main junction by Chang Noi Kitchen and taking a right, the road sets off towards the far side of the bay.
-Immediately on your right again, another smaller road leads into the interior.
+Back at the main junction by Chang Noi Minimart and taking a right, the road sets off towards the far side of the bay.
+Immediately on your right again by the noodle stalls, another smaller road leads into the interior.
 This is the route to Klong Neung waterfall, Koh Chang’s tallest and least accessible falls, which are found at the very end of the road, completely unmarked.

 At the final small bend before the end of this back road, another track climbs straight uphill and like a long forgotten secret garden, reveals itself to be a fully paved, landscaped route to an abandoned viewpoint, with yet more amazing views across the bay, over the offshore islands and far out to sea.

-On you way back, you can also swing down the road to the left and this takes you through the rubber trees, bamboo copses and orchards to Klong Sip-Et, a very nice drive – another whole hidden part of the island.
+On you way back towards the main road, you can also swing down the road to the left and this takes you through the rubber trees, bamboo copses and orchards to Klong Sip-Et, a very nice drive – another whole hidden part of the island.

 Once you have parked up, Kheeri Phet waterfall is far easier to reach, at least to the lower level, than its neighbour and even in the drier months, when the water level is likely very low, the peaceful walk through the forest is in itself a great escape.

-After the route to the falls, another few hundred metres more brings you to a soi (street) on the left, Salak Phet 1, which branches into Salak Phet 2.
+After the route to the falls, another few hundred metres more brings you to a soi (street) on the left by the minimart, Salak Phet 1, which branches into Salak Phet 2.
 This allows you to join up with the village by the water, with Salak Phet 2, for example, bringing you out near to The Mangrove Hideaway as described above.

-Along the main road, meanwhile, a small village is concentrated around the bridge at the signed Klong Thum, with some cheap restaurants and a minimart.
-Further still, another kiosk with a barrier that is sometimes up and sometimes down, sits on the corner of the unfinished back road to Bang Bao, which also leads to Wai Chek Beach.
+Along the main road, meanwhile, a small village is concentrated around the bridge at the signed Klong Thum, with some cheap restaurants including Diamond Hill and a minimart.

 You can whip up here to explore, a steady curving climb to the top on patchy and in places washed out tarmac, followed by a mixture of mostly good sections interspersed with terrible sections, those unfortunately always found on the trickiest hills.
 After about 5 or 6 kilometres, you come to an abrubt stop at a broken bridge.